Sailing Safety Tips from SailboatsToGo LLC

 A very important safety product:

-Waterproof, floating, cell phone or GPS case. $25 $5 shipping.
+Waterproof, floating, cell phone case.